postman721/Minimal_Browser/README.md

 - C++ is fun to use with QT5.
-- My previous Python based browsers started experiencing problems on Debian environent(certain modules missing etc.)
+- My previous Python based browsers started experiencing problems on Debian (certain modules missing etc.)
-- C++ hardly ever experiences trouble on Linux.
+- C++ hardly ever experiences trouble on any Linux.